he20010515/he20010515/README.md

 - 👋 Hi, I’m HeYuwei(@he20010515)
 - 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning Lifelong Learning
+- 🌱 I’m currently learning large Language model(LLM), and C++ develop.
-- 📫 How to reach me, email: he20010515@163.com

 <!---
 he20010515/he20010515 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.